lichray/make_array/paper/make_array.md

-- A saperated interface to perform constructing from raw array instead of array-to-pointer conversion.  `make_tuple` and `make_pair` unconditionally decay, but such a behavior, if being applied to `make_array`,
+- A saperated interface to perform constructing from raw array instead of array-to-pointer conversion.  `make_tuple` and `make_pair` unconditionally decay, but such a behavior, when being applied to `make_array`,

 <div><div><tt>make_array("raw array")&nbsp;
 // got array&lt;char const&#42;, 1&gt;</tt></div></div>

 > is inexplicable.
 However, to keep the interfaces consistent, I decide
-> to name a new utility differently instead of ban this conversion.
+> to name a new utility differently instead of to ban this conversion.

 ## Wording